 2. Start Strength Training

 Plyometric training — which includes exercises such as box jumps, burpees, tuck jumps, and squat jumps — engages your fast-twitch muscle fibers.
 It helps build speed and power by training your muscles to contract at a more efficient rate.
 Fast-twitch muscle fibers support powerful, explosive movement, whereas slow-twitch muscle fibers are geared to support endurance activities.
 Hone your slow-twitch muscle fibers with long-duration, lower intensity repetition training.
-Studies demonstrate that integrating 2-3 low-to-moderate strength training sessions into your weekly exercise regimen can benefit your running performance.
+Studies demonstrate that integrating 2-3 low-to-moderate strength training sessions into your weekly exercise regimen can improve your running speed and performance.

 Runners should also remember to prioritize exercises that support flexibility, particularly in the knees, ankles, and hips.
 All too often, these are the most common victims of running-related injuries.
 Ideal joint-flexibility improvement exercises include elevated heel squats, tibialis raises, and Nordic hamstring curls.